-National strategy
+National Strategy

-According to the Eurostat data for 2018, Croatia has a low rate of early leaving from education and training, 3.3%.
+According to the Eurostat data for 2019, Croatia has a low rate of early leaving from education and training, 3.0%.
 There is no current strategy dedicated to this issue, but there are several strategies and documents touching on this problem.

 The Strategy of Education, Science and Technology provides several measures which deal with the issue of early leaving from education and training.
 The strategy was adopted in October 2014.
+The government authority responsible for the implementation, coordination and monitoring of the document is the Ministry of Science and Education.